dtroshynski76/whats_for_dinner/README.md

 // randomly picks a recipe from the subset of recipes that have the tags ("new" OR "30m" OR "hot") AND NOT ("meat" OR "carbs") whats_for_dinner recipes.txt --include new 30m hot --exclude meat carbs

-// randomly picks a dinner whose tags include all those less than 30m but not equal to or greater than 30m whats_for_dinner /path/to/recipes.txt --include '<30m' --exclude '>=30m'
 ```